BlakeAnd/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Dodument Object Model.
+Structure that defines the way a document (html) gets accessed and manipulated (js)

 2. What is an event?

+Way to respond to changes on the page in js, usually to allow the user to interact.

 3. What is an event listener?

+piece of code that looks for a certain kind of input from the user.

 4. Why would we convert a NodeList into an Array?

+Arrays have more functionality such as .map and .filter.

 5. What is a component?

+Reusable piece of code combining multiple elements (in the general sense).

 ### Git Set up